LLNL/RAJA/docs/sphinx/config_build.rst

   and compilers most commonly used in the Livermore Computing Center at Lawrence Livermore National Laboratory.
 The contents of these files and how they are used in RAJA are described below.
-Note that new host configuration cache files can be created by copying an exisiting one to a new file and modifying the contents for your needs.
+Note that new host configuration cache files can be created by copying an existing one to a new file and modifying the contents for your needs.

   If you run the python script with no arguments, it will configure the